heavyai/log-scraper/README.md

 ## Building

 To build, make sure you first [install rust](https://www.rust-lang.org/tools/install).
-The rustup install can be run with `make dev`.
+The rustup install can be run with `make deps`.

 Then, clone the repo and run: